vivekntagline/Road-Accident/README.md

 - Open the Jupyter Notebook to explore the EDA and visualizations.
 - Refer to the Dashboard & Story PDF for a structured presentation of the findings.
 - Use the Questions & Insights PDF for a list of questions.
+- Check the **Google Report** for a comprehensive documentation of findings and recommendations.